top of page

 A Congregation of the Virginia Synod.

-A part of the Evangelical Lutheran Church of America (ELCA).
+A part of the Evangelical Lutheran Church in America (ELCA).

 One body in Christ Jesus our Lord.